refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/1-swizzle.md

 3. To use the generated data provider, we need to import it in the `App.tsx` file and give it as a `dataProvider` prop to the `Refine` component.

-Now that you have ejected all the data provider, you can modify and use it according to your API.
-You'll realize that using the swizzle for creating a data provider is much faster than writing a new data provider from scratch.
+And with that, you are now able to modify and use the ejected data provider however you want.
+Amount of time saved using `swizzle` instead of creating a data provider from scratch is quite substantial.

 <Checklist>

 <ChecklistItem id="data-provider-swizzle">
-I learned what is swizzle and how to use it.
+I have learned what `swizzle` is and how to use it.
 </ChecklistItem>

 </Checklist>